spatialos/gdk-for-unity/docs/modules/player-lifecycle/heartbeating.md

 Client-workers typically create a new player entity at some point after connecting to SpatialOS.
 Without the heartbeats, it is impossible for a server-worker to tell whether the client-worker is still connected and responsive.

-By introducing heartbeats, we ensure that a player entity belonging to a disconnected or unresponsive client-worker is deleted from the world.
+By introducing heartbeats, we ensure that each player entity belonging to a disconnected or unresponsive client-worker is deleted from the world.
 This assures us that, in a stable deployment, the number of Player entities in a world is equal to the number of client-workers connected.

 ## How it works